Humidity and Temperature Sensors Widen Potential for Wearable Devices

 Integrating ambient sensors into wearable devices like Smartwatches is a non-trivial undertaking.
 This is especially true for ambient temperature sensors and all measures dependent on ambient temperature such as humidity.
 Temperature sensors built in a wearable or mobile device face three major challenges.

 Implementation of such a system is possible only with innovative technology in both hardware and software.
-The hardware in question is currently the world's smallest humidity and temperature sensor.
+The hardware in question is currently one of the smallest humidity and temperature sensors available.
 It has been developed by the Swiss high-tech company Sensirion specifically for devices where space is limited, and is optimized for the requirements of the consumer electronics industry.
 This innovative product combines minimal size with maximum performance to define the latest generation of humidity and temperature sensors.
-Sensirion is the first company to use wafer-level chip-scale packaging technology in humidity and temperature sensors.
-The packaging of the SHTW1 sensor is no larger than the CMOSens® chip itself and covers less than 1 mm3 (1.3 x 0.7 x 0.5 mm).
+The SHTW2 is Sensirion's 2nd generation WLCSP (wafer-level chip-scale package) humidity sensor, offering a complete digital humidity and temperature sensor system in a package so tiny that it fits into virtually any application.
+The SHTW2 comes in a flip chip package, which is an established technology and represents one of the simplest and smallest possible ways of packaging for a semiconductor chip.
 The supply voltage of 1.8 volts and the low power consumption of just 2 µW at 1 measurement per second provide an optimal base for use of the sensor in small, wearable devices.
 The company provides not only the sensor but also the accompanying software, ensuring a significant time reduction in obtaining accurate readings after a change in ambient conditions.
-The tiny SHTW1 sensor extends the range of possible applications; for example, as a basis for physiological signals, such as skin temperature and sweat rate, where tailored algorithms are required.
+The tiny SHTW2 sensor extends the range of possible applications; for example, as a basis for physiological signals, such as skin temperature and sweat rate, where tailored algorithms are required.
 Sensirion has created the space for new ideas - now it is up to wearable providers and app developers to take the next step.